 2.Diffusion Correlates of Neuronal Activity.
 When neurons are activated by some stimulus there are alterations in the blood flow and the metabolic activities of the nearby supporting tissue.
 We are investigating in humans and animals whether there are also water diffusion changes in the tissue which could potentially serve as an additional way to localize brain activity.

 3.Brain Structural Changes in Psychiatric Disorders.
-In the NeuroImaging Research Laboratory in collaboration with the Department of Psychiatry at Duke we are studying whether brain regions show changes in such disorders as Late Life Depression and Bipolar Disorder.
+In collaboration with the Department of Psychiatry at Duke we are studying whether brain regions show changes in such disorders as Late Life Depression and Bipolar Disorder.
 An example of the automated image segmentation we are doing is shown above.
 Of particular interest is whether the vascular lesions that are often seen in elderly subjects may be contributing to an imbalance in mood regulation by damaging the white matter connections between brain regions.

 1. The Duke Department of Radiology's Center for Advanced Magnetic Resonance Development (CAMRD).
 Dr. MacFall and Dr. H. Cecil Charles are the technical directors of this center..
 It contains a 3 Tesla whole body commercial MR imaging and spectroscopy system (Siemens Trio) as well as a variety of computer systems for image processing